-What is a virus?A virus is a file that interferes with your device.
-It usually settles in your computer or company network without human action.
+A virus is a file that interferes with your device, be it a computer, phone, tablet, or another system in your business.
+It usually takes hold in your computer or company network without human action.
 Viruses exist in many forms and variants.
 And they are continuously being developed.
 Viruses form a major threat to a network as they perform malicious acts such as encrypting, modifying, or even deleting important company data.

-How are viruses spread?One of the most common variants is email distribution.
+One of the most common variants is email distribution.
 Malicious files are disguised as harmless attachments, such as images or PDF files.
 Opening such a file will infect your system.
 Without you knowing.
 The virus can also spread further.
-For example, by email to the email addresses of family, friends, and colleagues.
+For example, by email to the email addresses of your employees, customers, or business contacts.
 A virus can irreparably damage, copy, delete, or keep files and data hostage.
 It is therefore strongly recommended to use antivirus software.
-By using strong antivirus software, you not only protect yourself, but also other companies against a virus.
+By using strong antivirus software in your business, you not only protect yourself, but also other companies against a virus.

-How do I choose the best antivirus software?The antivirus software market is constantly changing.
-With the help of the points below, we provide you with guidelines for choosing the best antivirus software.
+The antivirus software market is constantly changing.
+With the help of the points below, we provide you with guidelines for choosing the best antivirus software for your business.
 For specific information about products and functionalities, we refer you to the websites of the various suppliers.

 Questions regarding functionalities

-How often is the virus definition list updated?If this is a few times a day, week, or month, then this says something about how up-to-date the antivirus software is, but also about the level of protection.
-In general, you can say that the more up-to-date a list is, the safer you are as a user.
+If this is a few times a day, week, or month, then this says something about how up-to-date the antivirus software is, and also about the level of protection.
+In general, you can say that the more up-to-date a list is, the safer your business will be.

-How much impact does the virus scanner have on the use of your office environment?If with every email you have to wait 20 seconds before the email opens, this can have an impact on the efficiency of your business processes.
-Often, antivirus software is free to use and test for a short period of time.
+If with every email you have to wait 20 seconds before the email opens, this can have an impact on the efficiency of your business processes.
+Often, antivirus software is free to use and test for a short period.
 This could help you test which software best suits your company's needs.

-Which devices do you want to protect?This is an important question, because specific software may only work for part of your organisation.
-So, check carefully whether software works on all your equipment and devices.
-Think of the combination of macOS, Microsoft Windows, Linux, or Android operating systems, but also the level of the operating systems.
+This is an important question, because specific software may only work for part of your organisation.
+So, check carefully whether the software works on all your equipment and devices.
+Think of the combination of macOS on Apple computers, Microsoft Windows, Linux, or Android operating systems, but also the level of the operating systems.
 It is wise to think about which devices you want to use the software on.
-Does the software have the option to be installed on servers, desktop, laptop, phone, and tablet?
+Does the software have the option to be installed on servers, desktop computers, laptops, phones, and tablets?

-What level of knowledge is assumed for the management of the antivirus software?Managing means all the activities that you have to do to make software work.
+Managing means all the activities that you have to do to make software work.
 Are you going to change settings in the virus scanner yourself or do you want the system to do this for you?
 If you have an IT supplier (in Dutch), you may be able to outsource the management.
-If you are going to manage it yourself, it is wise to see which default settings there are and to consider whether you have enough knowledge to do the management yourself.
+If you are going to manage it for your company yourself, it is wise to see which default settings there are and to consider whether you have enough knowledge to do the management yourself.

-Standard securityMicrosoft and MacOS have built-in security by default.
+Microsoft and MacOS have built-in security by default.
 This is protection meant for individual users, but it has its limitations.
-For business applications it is recommended to use antivirus software designed for entrepreneurs.
+For business applications, it is recommended to use antivirus software designed for entrepreneurs.
 If you have outsourced your IT to a supplier, they can help you choose antivirus software that is best suited to your needs.
 To help you with that, there are also several independent research institutes that test antivirus software.
 Examples are AV test and AV comparatives.
 With these organisations you can make specific comparisons between different software applications.

-Free or paidIn the antivirus software market, there are paid and free versions.
+In the antivirus software market, there are paid and free versions.
 Free sounds good, because it costs you nothing.
 But there are several drawbacks to this.
 Below is an overview of some important differences between paid and free versions of antivirus software.